gitlabhq/gitlabhq/doc/development/limit_ee_conflicts.md

 #### List or arrays are augmented in EE

-In controllers, the most common type of conflicts is either in a `before_action` that has a list of actions in CE but EE adds some actions to that list.
+In controllers, the most common type of conflict is with `before_action` that has a list of actions in CE but EE adds some actions to that list.

-Same problems often occurs for `params.require` / `params.permit` calls.
+The same problem often occurs for `params.require` / `params.permit` calls.

 ##### Mitigations